apache/flink/docs/content/docs/internals/data_lineage.md

 For the interface details, please refer to [FLIP-314](https://cwiki.apache.org/confluence/display/FLINK/FLIP-314%3A+Support+Customized+Job+Lineage+Listener).

 # Naming Conventions
-For each of Lineage Dataset, we need to define its own name and namespace to distinguish different data store and corresponding instance used in the connector of a Flink application.
+For each of the Lineage Dataset, we need to define its name and namespace, to distinguish different data stores and corresponding dynamic table associated with a Flink connector.

 | Data Store | Connector Type  | Namespace                              | Name                                                     |
 |------------|-----------------|----------------------------------------|----------------------------------------------------------|